-- 1 Open the Filter Files dialog box.

-- 2 Click Add.
+- 1 Open the Filter Files dialog box. - 2 Click Add.

 The Add Filter File dialog box opens.

-- 3 Type the name you want to assign to the filter file in the File Name text box, then click Open.

-- 4 Click Yes to confirm.
+- 3 Type the name you want to assign to the filter file in the File Name text box, then click Open. - 4 Click Yes to confirm.

-The filter file you created is added to the Available Filter Files list in the top pane of the Filter files dialog box.
-At this point, the filter file is empty and has no effect on your view of program results.
+The filter file is added to the Available Filter Files list in the top pane of the Filter Files dialog box.
+The filter file is empty and has no effect on your view of program results.

-Note: The filters you add are not saved until you close the current error detection session.
+Added filters are not saved until you close the current error detection session.